pytorch/data/docs/source/tutorial.rst

 - Place ``ShardingFilter`` (``datapipe.sharding_filter``) as early as possible in the pipeline, especially before expensive operations such as decoding, in order to avoid repeating these expensive operations across worker/distributed processes.
+- For the data source that needs to be sharded, it is crucial to add ``Shuffler`` before ``ShardingFilter`` to ensure data are globally shuffled before splitted into shards.
+Otherwise, each worker process would always process the same shard of data for all epochs.
+And, it means each batch would only consist of data from the same shard, which leads to low accuracy during training.
+However, it doesn't apply to the data source that has already been sharded for each multi-/distributed process, since ``ShardingFilter`` is no longer required to be presented in the pipeline.
 - There may be cases where placing ``Shuffler`` earlier in the pipeline lead to worse performance, because some operations (e.g. decompression) are faster with sequential reading.
 In those cases, we recommend decompressing the files prior to shuffling (potentially prior to any data loading).